ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![ISO image upload dialog](images/g020/pve_templates_storage_iso_upload_dialog.webp "ISO image upload dialog")

     > [!NOTE]
-    > **Ensure having enough storage in your Proxmox VE's filesystem before uploading files**\
+    > **Ensure having enough free storage available in your Proxmox VE's root filesystem before uploading files**\
     > Notice the warning about where Proxmox VE temporarily stores the file you upload before moving it to its definitive place.
-The `/var/tmp/` path is part of your PVE server, so be sure of having room in it or the upload will fail.
+The `/var/tmp/` path lays in the root filesystem of your PVE server, so be sure of having enough room in it or the upload will fail.

-4. Click on `Select File`, find and select your `debian-12.11.0-amd64-netinst.iso` file in your computer, then click on `Upload`.
+4. Click on `Select File`, find and select your `debian-13.0.0-amd64-netinst.iso` file in your computer, then click on `Upload`.
 The same dialog will show the upload progress:

     ![ISO image upload dialog in progress](images/g020/pve_templates_storage_iso_upload_dialog_in_progress.webp "ISO image upload dialog in progress")

-    When the upload is finished, Proxmox VE will show you another dialog with the result of the task that moves the ISO file from the `/var/tmp/` PVE system path to the `hdd_templates` storage.
+    When the upload is finished, Proxmox VE will show you another dialog with the result of the task that moves the ISO file from the `/var/tmp/` PVE system path to the `hdd_templates` storage:

     ![ISO image copy data task dialog result OK](images/g020/pve_templates_storage_iso_upload_copy_task_ok.webp "ISO image copy data task dialog result OK")